List of hills in the Peak District

 This is a partial list of the hills of the Peak District of England.
-Most lie within the Peak District National Park, but others lie outside its borders.
+Most lie within the Peak District National Park, but others lie outside its boundaries.
 The list is sorted by absolute height, then by relative height.
 Marilyns are marked in boldface.
-Kinder Scout and Bleaklow are the Peak District's only mountains, with summit elevations over 600m and rising more than 30m above the surrounding land (although by other definitions Bleaklow does not meet the prominence threshold of a mountain).
+Kinder Scout and Bleaklow are the Peak District's only mountains, with summit elevations over 600 m and rising more than 30 m above the surrounding land (although by other definitions Bleaklow does not meet the prominence threshold of a mountain).